zhwm/SharePro_coloc_analysis/dat/RSPO3_eBMD/README.md

 ## Result visualization

 SharePro identified strong evidence of shared signals with a colocalization probability of 1.00 while other methods demonstrated a limited evidence for colocalization.
-We can visualize both the [locus](../doc/BMD_RSPO3.pdf) and the [colocalization results](../doc/BMD_RSPO3_H4.pdf).
+We can visualize the [locus](../doc/BMD_RSPO3.pdf).
 ```
-Rscript ../doc/plot_RSPO3_BMD.R
+Rscript ../doc/plot_RSPO3.R
 ```

 ## Sensitivity analysis